Skip navigation

 endemic: regularly found in a particular area.

 erythema migrans (EM) rash: a type of rash that only occurs in people with Lyme disease.
 It often, but not always, has a target or “bullseye” shape.
 An important characteristic of EM rashes is that they expand over time.
+EM rash is not present in all cases of Lyme disease.

 Ixodes scapularis: the scientific name for black-legged ticks found in the Eastern U.S. Also known as deer ticks.
+One of two tick species in the U.S. associated with Lyme disease.

 late disseminated (Stage 3) Lyme disease: the infection can spread to the joints or contribute to altered brain function.
 Late disseminated Lyme disease usually occurs months to years after a tick bite.

-pathogen: disease-causing germ.
+pathogen: disease-causing microbe.

 prophylactic antibiotics: also called preventive antibiotics, these are antibiotics given to prevent illness.

-repellent: a substance that makes you less attractive to ticks and other insects.
+repellent: a substance that makes you less attractive to ticks and insects.
 Most tick repellents contain DEET, picaridin, or natural repellents.

 spirochete: a spiral or corkscrew-shaped bacteria.
 The Lyme disease bacteria, Borrelia, is a spirochete.